Visit Bwindi Impenetrable Forest – 10 – Top Things to Do and See

 In recent years added lodges have sprung up in the other areas of the Park, giving visitors a range of options and selections.

-Lodge Rates tend to be higher around Bwindi Impenetrable Forest than other parks in Uganda, on the positive side, lodge rates are lower than in neighboring Rwanda for Gorilla Trekking.
+Lodge Rates tend to be higher around Bwindi Impenetrable Forest than in other parks in Uganda.
+On the positive side, lodge rates are lower than in neighboring Rwanda for Gorilla Trekking.

 Fly into Kigali – Rwanda and Trek Gorillas in Uganda – Kigali International Airport is the gateway to Southwest Uganda.
 A mere 4-hour drive and you are in Rushaga or Nkuringo in the Southern End of Bwindi Impenetrable Forest with some of the best Gorilla Trekking in Uganda.

-Fly-In Gorilla Safaris: You can also fly from Entebbe to Kihihi and stay in the Buhoma area of the Forest or fly to Kisoro and stay in the southern region of the Forest.
+Fly-In Gorilla Safaris: You can also fly from Entebbe with AeroLink Safari Airline to Kihihi and stay in the Buhoma area of the Forest or fly to Kisoro and stay in the southern region of the Forest.
+This option is gaining popularity each year.

 Best time to visit Bwindi Forest:

-Bwindi Impenetrable Forest is a rainforest, and it can rain at any time of the year.
-Most rainfall is during the night or early in the morning.
-The sun does come out on most days.
+Bwindi Impenetrable Forest is a rainforest that can rain any time of the year.
+Most rainfall is during the night or early in the morning, and the sun does come out on most days.

 The best time of the year to visit Bwindi Impenetrable Forest includes the months of January through March, June through October, and the last two weeks of December.